GOP leaders question whether struggling businesses could still face unemployment tax increase

 DWD last week reported Wisconsin lost 385,900 private-sector jobs from March to April, and the unemployment rate shot up from 3.1% to 14.1%.
 On Wednesday, DWD announced the unemployment rate in the Madison metropolitan area in April was 11.1%.
 Rates in cities around the state ranged from 9.9% in Fitchburg to 21.1% in Superior.
 In Iron and Menominee counties, the rate reached 26.2%.

-However, Democratic lawmakers have said the Republican-led Legislature has failed to replace the decades-old unemployment insurance system creating headaches at DWD.
-The GOP majority also has passed tighter unemployment eligibility rules over the years that adds to the adjudication process and creats delays, DWD officials have said.
+However, Democratic lawmakers have said the Republican-led Legislature has failed to replace the decades-old unemployment insurance system that has been blamed in part for the delayed processing of claims.
+The GOP majority also has passed tighter unemployment eligibility rules over the years that adds to the adjudication process and creates delays, DWD officials have said.

 Additionally, the state’s unemployment fund missed out on roughly $25 million in federal reimbursements last month due to the Legislature’s delayed passage of a waiver of the one-week waiting period.